You are tuned to the most listened to radio talk show in America, the Rush Limbaugh program.

 Talent on loan from God.

-Rush Limbaugh, middle of the week.
+Rush Limbaugh, middle of the week, Wednesday, fastest three hours in meeting.

 There are other things in the news.

-There have been other things in the news for the last three weeks.
+There have been other things in the news for the last three weeks other than the political races, but we've been preoccupied.

-There are three things here I want to mention to you here before we get back to your phone calls.
+There are three things I want to mention to you here before we get back to your phone calls.

-A um Zogby Reuters poll released today, growing confidence in the future, and slightly warmer views of President Bush and the Congress.
+A Zogby Reuters poll released today, growing confidence in the future and slightly warmer views of President Bush and the Congress put Americans in a better mood this month.

-Amidst the misery and the suffering.
+How can this be amidst the misery and the suffering?

-The Reuters Zogby Index measures the mood of the country, rose sharply, unexpectedly, to 99.3 in February from last month's 94.2, putting it at the highest level since August.
+The Reuters-Zogby Index measures the mood of the country, rose sharply, unexpectedly, to 99.3 in February from last month's 94.2, putting it at the highest level since August.

 You might be saying, Rush, it's only February 20th.

-How can they say Well, it's a poll.
+Well, it's a poll.

 Don't ask.